Captain Farris House

-Whaling captains, pirates, authors, and at least one former president listened to the siren’s call of Cape Cod.
-Our favorites run the gamut from the home of a quirky children’s book author to the spot where the pilgrims first landed in the New World.
-A visit to any of those on our list of favorites will leave you with a better understanding of what shaped this lovely place we call home.
+Whaling captains, pirates, authors, and even a former president have all left their mark on Cape Cod.
+Our favorite historic sites range from the home of a quirky children’s book author to the exact spot where the Pilgrims first landed in the New World.
+These destinations provide a deeper understanding of what shaped this beautiful place we call home.

 But let’s start with a little orientation.